AIR CONDITIONING REPAIR

 AIR CONDITIONING REPAIR SERVICE FOR CHILLERS, VRVs, MULTI-SPLITS, CRAC, CRAH & AHUs

-We provide a range of Air Conditioning Repair Services for Water Cooled Chillers, Air Cooled Chillers, Dry Air Coolers, Evaporative Condensers, Cooling Towers, Air Handling Units (AHUs), Single-Split, Multi-Split, Variable Refrigerant Volume (VRV) / Variable Refrigerant Flow (VRF).
+We work with clients on Air Conditioning Repair Services on an interim or perm basis, assisting with compliance and assurance of works.
+Example Hard FM HVACR equipment includes Water Cooled Chillers, Air Cooled Chillers, Dry Air Coolers, Evaporative Condensers, Cooling Towers, Air Handling Units (AHUs), Single-Split, Multi-Split, Variable Refrigerant Volume (VRV) / Variable Refrigerant Flow (VRF) and Building Management Systems (BMS).

 In addition to this we also provide support in other areas such as Condition Surveys / Dilapidation Reports, Contingency Planning, Temporary Hire Cooling, Critical Spares and Parts Lists.